ssilverman/TeensyDMX/README.md

 otherwise restricted to having a BREAK:MAB ratio of 9:2, 10:2, 9:1, or 10:1.
 These correspond to the UART formats, 8N2, 8E2, 8N1, and 8E1.

+#### A note on MAB timing

+The BREAK timing is pretty accurate.
+However, the MAB time may be slightly longer than requested.
+The reason is that it's not possible to immediately start sending a character using the UART on the Teensy chips.
+It seems that the best resolution one can get is "somewhere within one or two bit times".

+To illustrate:
+BREAK ->(immediate) MAB ->(not immediate) First packet character

+For example, if a timer aims for a 23us MAB, and then a character is sent to the UART after the timer expires, then that character might start after 25us.
+If the timer is adjusted so that it expires 2us earlier, then the character might still appear too late, still after 25us, for example.
+A further adjustment of 2us, for a timer duration of 19us, might result in the character appearing after 21us, earlier than requested.

+When a character starts, it appears that the UART performs its functions asynchronously, and so it is not possible to achieve exact timing.
+The code adjusts the MAB time under the covers to achieve times that are as close to the requested time as possible without going under, but it is often not possible to be more precise than "within one or two bit times", depending on the processor.

+There is a second, less flexibile, way for the BREAK and MAB timings to be specified, and that is to change the baud rate and serial format just for the BREAK and MAB, and then change back to 250kbaud (8N2), however the act of changing the baud rate can introduce a delay as well, somewhere up to one full character.
+This is used as a fallback if the system doesn't have the timers available, and is fixed to a 180us BREAK and a 20us MAB (possibly appearing as a longer MAB, by up to at least several bit times).

 ### Error handling in the API

 Several `Sender` functions that return a `bool` indicate whether an operation